Job Skills/Resume Development

 Licensing or Certification

-This service will be available after March 1, 2017 and will provide for the cost to obtain a certification or license in order to qualify for employment or training.
+This service is available.
+Provide for the cost to obtain a certification or license in order to qualify for employment or training.
 Included will be the cost of obtaining a CDL permit or license, Food Sanitation test and license, and GED test and diploma.

 When funds are available, DMCOC can shelter low-income homeless families in an area motel and provide meals for up to 10 nights.
 During that time, the family is required to work toward stabilizing their family and look for a more permanent place to stay.
 The Emergency/Transitional Housing Grant through the Illinois Department of Human Services provides for the cost of shelter and some meals.